binhnguyennus/awesome-scalability/README.md

 This project is created by [Nguyen Quoc Binh](https://www.linkedin.com/in/binhnguyennus/) in [2017 Christmas Eve](https://github.com/binhnguyennus/awesome-scalability/graphs/contributors) and is dedicated to late-night programmers who sacrifice their personal life at work.

-## Donation
+## Donut Donation

-:doughnut: Please click on this cute pig to buy him some donuts :pig_nose: Thank you!
+:doughnut: Please click on this cute pig to feed him some donuts :pig_nose: Thank you!
 You are awesome :pig:

 [![](https://i.imgur.com/WXFYdLq.png)](https://paypal.me/binhnguyennus)